 Last year, we introduced you to some new and (for some) familiar species of wildlife that can be seen during Everglades airboat tours.
 However, with more than 350 species of wildlife calling the Sunshine State home, it's safe to say we didn't get to cover them all.
 On this blog, we'll introduce you to 21 more species of wildlife you'll be able to see on airboat rides in Florida.

 From major theme parks to shopping malls, massages to major sporting events, there are always things to do in Orlando your family will love.
-If your family loves the outdoors, or is just looking to do something different during your vacation, here are 5 fun things that may happen during an Orlando airboat ride.
+If your family loves the outdoors, or is just looking to do something different during your vacation, here are five fun things that may happen during Orlando airboat tours.